sound-mind-banner

-Aromatherapy and Stress
+Aromatherapy for Stress and Anxiety

+Aromatherapy for stress and anxiety has been used around the world and for many centuries.
 History reminds us, as in the Christmas story, of the 3 Wise Men that brought gifts of gold, frankincense and myrrh.
 Frankincense is known for it's ability to calm the mind and encourage the release of oppressive feelings.
 Myrrh is used to lift feelings of weakness and raise consciousness, but it also has healing properties and was commonly used in Bible times as a medicine.

 Today, people use essential oils to help promote a sense of well-being and to promote a positive mental state.
 This positive mental state also effects the body.
 Research shows that when essential oils are inhaled or smelled, it changes the brain waves in your brain producing different effects.